Chapter Two – Nāma-grahaṇa-vicāra

 (5) Kṛṣṇa is infinite consciousness.
-Thus, His name, form, qualities, and pastimes are fully spiritual and non-different from Him.
-The jīva is a finite particle of consciousness, therefore In his pure state, his name, form, qualities, and activities are also of the nature of being finite consciousness and naturally non-different from him.
-In this material world, the conditioned jīva is given a gross and subtle body, and then the name, form, qualities, and activities of this body are different from him.
+Thus, His name, form, qualities and pastimes are fully spiritual and non-different from Him.
+The jīva is a finite particle of consciousness, therefore in his pure state, his name, form, qualities and activities are also of the nature of being finite consciousness and naturally non-different from him.
+By contrast, in this material world, the conditioned jīva is given a gross and subtle body, and then the name, form, qualities and activities of this body are different from him.
 They are an imitation (of his true spiritual characteristics).
 When, by the mercy of Kṛṣṇa, he is liberated, he is no longer like that.

 jaḍāśrita dehe bheda ei se viveka

-“The names, forms, qualities, and activities of a pure jīva are all one.
-But when one takes shelter of matter, one can distinguish that they are all different from each other.
+“The names, forms, qualities and activities of a pure jīva are all one.
+But they can be distinguished as being different from each other when a jīva takes shelter of matter.

-(The Holy Name is at Foundation of Everything)
+(The Holy Name is at the Foundation of Everything)

 sakalera ādi se pratīti sabākāra

-“Amongst these four ways of understanding You (Your name, form, qualities, and pastimes), Your Name is the first of all.
+“Amongst these four ways of understanding You (Your name, form, qualities, and pastimes), Your Name is foremost.
 This is accepted by everyone.

 “Your Name alone is the dharma of the Vaiṣṇavas.
 Through the Holy Name, Your form, qualities and activities expand.